Updated 2026 Regulations UK London Airbnb

 X. The "Party House" Defence

-London Borough Councils — especially Westminster, Camden, and Kensington & Chelsea — aggressively pursue "party house" complaints.
-A single neighbour report can trigger an investigation carrying fines of up to £20,000.
+London Borough Councils — especially Westminster, Camden, and Kensington & Chelsea — aggressively pursue “party house” complaints.
+A single neighbour report can trigger an investigation carrying unlimited fines.
+Under the Renters’ Rights Act 2025, the ASB threshold drops to behaviour “capable of causing” nuisance from 1 May 2026.

 How "Party House" Cases Usually Go